gloobsters/gloobie/README.md

   - `xr/openvr/`: The OpenVR backend.
 Secondary target.
 - `openxr/`: The OpenXR wrapper.
 - `renderite/generator/`: Generates type definitions from the Renderite DLL file.
-- `renderite/shared/`: Auto-generated types from the Renderite DLL file.
+- `renderite/`: Types from the Renderite DLL file.
 Should stay in sync with engine updates.
+Some parts auto-generated, some manually written.
+- `imgui/`: An implementation of an ImGui renderer for our GPU abstraction.